stablekernel/aqueduct/source/docs/auth/server.md

 # Creating AuthServers to Authenticate and Authorize

-An instance of `AuthServer` handles creating, verifying and refreshing authorization tokens.
-They are created in a `ApplicationChannel` constructor and are used by instances of `Authorizer`, `AuthController` and `AuthCodeController`.
+An `AuthServer` is a service that handles creating, verifying and refreshing authorization tokens.
+You create an `AuthServer` in your application channel and inject into types that deal with authorization.
+This types include:

+- `Authorizer`: middleware controller that protects endpoint controllers from unauthorized access
+- `AuthController`: endpoint controller that grants access tokens
+- `AuthCodeController`: endpoint controller that grants authorization codes to be exchanged for access tokens

 An `AuthServer` must persist the data it uses and creates - like client identifiers and access tokens.
-Storage is often performed by a database, but it can be in memory, a cache or some files.
-For that reason, an `AuthServer` doesn't perform any storage itself - it relies on an instance of `AuthDelegate` specific to your use case.
+Storage is often performed by a database, but it can be in memory, a cache or some other medium.
+Because of the many different storage mediums, an `AuthServer` doesn't perform any storage itself - it relies on an instance of `AuthDelegate` specific to your application.
 This allows storage to be independent of verification logic.

 ## Creating Instances of AuthServer and AuthDelegate

-An instance of `AuthServer` is created in a `ApplicationChannel`'s constructor along with its instance of `AuthDelegate`. `AuthDelegate` is just an interface - storage is implemented by providing an implementation for each of its methods.

-Because storage can be quite complex and sensitive, the type `ManagedAuthDelegate<T>` implements storage with `ManagedObject<T>`s and `Query<T>`s.
-It is highly recommended to use this type instead of implementing your own storage because it has been thoroughly tested and handles cleaning up expired data correctly.
+`AuthDelegate` is an interface that an `AuthServer` uses to handle storage of client identifiers, tokens and other authorization artifacts.
+An `AuthServer` must be created with a concrete implementation of `AuthDelegate`.
+Aqueduct contains a concrete implementation of `AuthDelegate` that uses the ORM.
+It is highly recommended to use this implementation instead of implementing your own storage because it has been thoroughly tested and handles cleaning up expired data correctly.

-`ManagedAuthDelegate<T>` is declared in a sub-library, `managed_auth`, that is part of the `aqueduct` package but not part of the `aqueduct` library.
-Therefore, it must be explicitly imported.
+This concrete implementation is named `ManagedAuthDelegate<T>`.
+It exists in a sub-package of Aqueduct and must be explicitly imported.
 Here's an example of creating an `AuthServer` and `ManagedAuthDelegate<T>`:

 ```dart
 import 'package:aqueduct/aqueduct.dart';